alinex/node-codedoc/src/man/codedoc.1.md

     coffee src/cli.coffee  to create the default documentation

-You may use environment variables prefixed with 'CODEDOC_' to set any of the options like 'CODEDOC_VERBOSE' to set the verbose level.
+You may use environment variables prefixed with `CODEDOC_` to set any of the options like `CODEDOC_VERBOSE` to set the verbose level.

 License
 -------------------------------------------------

-Copyright 2016 Alexander Schilling
+(C) Copyright 2016 Alexander Schilling

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.